-Like with shutter speed, aperture is measured in stops.
+Like with shutter speed, aperture in photography is measured in stops.
 Again, this can be full stops, half stops and third stops.
 And before we get into the details, bear in mind too that the math isn’t always exact with aperture either.
 You don’t have to be a mathematician to work it out though, just turn the dial on your camera.

 Whatever EV (exposure value) step you’ve set your camera to will be the same for aperture.
 So if you’ve set your camera to 1/3 step increments, every time you turn your aperture dial one notch, the exposure will change by 1/3 of a stop.

-This is one of the reasons why more expensive lenses are so desirable – the maximum aperture can be as much as 4 stops wider than a kit lens.
+This is one of the reasons why more expensive lenses are better – the maximum aperture can be as much as 4 stops wider than a kit lens.
 So it can be used in lower light than a kit lens and can also produce a far shallower depth of field at its maximum aperture, which is why they’re so popular with portrait photographers.

 Camera settings: 1/1600, f4, ISO 200.
 Focal length: 120mm.